scoulomb/home-assistant/appendices/DNS.md

 Story for testing juge ok do not check more -->

 Note we patch a bit https://github.com/scoulomb/misc-notes/blob/master/lab-env/ but it is still valid <!-- do not read it, no xref ok -->

+Note in MyQNAPcloud this custom (with SAN) SSL certificate is recognized as active but it took some time and it mentions auto renew.